-The Reciprocity Foundation is a world-class, 501c3 nonprofit organization founded in 2004 by Taz Tagore and Adam Bucko to help homeless, runaway, and foster care youth from all five boroughs of New York City to realize their full potential.
+In 2016, the Reciprocity Foundation is celebrating it’s 12th year of service.
+We are a world-class, contemplative 501c(3) nonprofit organization founded in 2005 by Taz Tagore and Adam Bucko to help homeless, runaway, and foster care youth from all five boroughs of New York City to realize their full potential.

 Our success working with this hard-to-reach youth population has been recognized by Echoing Green, which awarded the Reciprocity Foundation a prestigious fellowship for social entrepreneurship, as well as with awards from BET, the Global Youth Action Network, and New York Life for excellence in program delivery.
 We have been cited in over 1,000 press articles and our work has been highlighted on ABC, NBC, CNN and America’s Next Top Model.
 In 2011, seven youth from the Reciprocity Foundation were nominated for an Emmy Award for co-writing and co-producing the film INVISIBLE: Diaries of New York’s Homeless Youth.

 For our 10th Anniversary year, we are collaborating with the largest agencies in the homeless sector on innovative programming both on- and off-site.
 Our partners include Covenant House NYC, the Ali Forney Center, Good Shepherd Services, SCO Family of Services, Streetworks, and high schools serving at-risk youth from across New York City.